paulati/ncomms-24-47757/accelerated_elements/readme.md

 The neutral model in `phyloP` function was the same one used for the conserved elements computation.

-To assess the significance of accelerated elements obtained as the result of `phyloP` function, we computed empirical p-values using non-parametric simulations instead of relying on the assumption of a chi-square null distribution. (<http://compgen.cshl.edu/rphast/vignette2.pdf>)
+To assess the significance of accelerated elements obtained as the result of `phyloP` function, we computed empirical p-values using non-parametric simulations instead of relying on the assumption of a chi-square null distribution. (following the strategy described in <http://compgen.cshl.edu/rphast/vignette2.pdf>)

-This step in implemented at <https://github.com/paulati/cladeAcc/blob/master/R/acceleration_non_parametric_stats.R>
+This step is implemented at <https://github.com/paulati/cladeAcc/blob/master/R/acceleration_non_parametric_stats.R>

 We began by extracting the regions from the original alignment that correspond to the conserved elements set (candidate regions to evaluate acceleration, as mentioned above), using the `extract.feature.msa` function.
-This original alignment for mammals is the "100 pathway" filtered by species listed in sections 2.a and 2.b, while for aves it is the "77 pathway" filtered by the species in sections 2.1 and 2.c.
+This original alignment for mammals is the "100 pathway" filtered by species listed in sections [Species 2.a](#a\.-amniotes) and [Species 2.b](#b\.-mammals), while for aves it is the "77 pathway" filtered by the species in sections [Species 2.a](#a\.-amniotes) and [Species 2.c](#c\.-aves)

-We then generated 100,000 synthetic alignments by sampling with replacement from this set of regions and ran phyloP on these alignments to obtain our null distribution of log-likelihood ratios, applying phyloP in the same way as for the real data.
+We then generated 100,000 synthetic alignments by sampling with replacement from this set of regions and ran phyloP on these alignments to obtain our null distribution of log-likelihood ratios, applying `phyloP` in the same way as for the real data.

 This step in implemented in the function `calculate_non_parametric_distribution_phyloP` of <https://github.com/paulati/cladeAcc/blob/master/R/acceleration_non_parametric_stats.R>